 Wherever there is a human being, there is an opportunity for a kindness.
 Lucius Annaeus Seneca

 Who have you shown kindness today?
-While we might not always be able to perform random acts of kindness, we can all remember to extend a smile, a kind word and a conscious act of goodwill to all life forms.
+While we might not always be able to perform random acts of kindness, we can all remember to extend a smile, a kind word, and a conscious act of goodwill to all life forms.
 Instead of always trying to be first or disrespecting the earth and others around us, we can make a conscious effort to be considerate of all around us.
-When our acts of kindness are sincere, they water the earth with rich deposits of goodwill that nourishes the soil and all who come in contact with it.
+When our acts of kindness are sincere, they water the earth with rich deposits of goodwill that nourish the soil and all who come in contact with it.
 Give with an open heart and a sincere spirit.
 What we practice becomes second nature.
 What we resist persists, and what we remember stays fresh in our hearts.
 Stay motivated on the path of kindness and it will bear great results for you and all around you.
 Here’s wishing all a very happy and kind holiday season.
 Who have you helped today?

 A Story: Killed By False Kindness Contd!

-After several months, the second merchant began his journey along the same way.
+After several months, the second merchant began his journey in the same way.
 When he arrived at the wilderness, he assembled all his people and advised them – “This is called the ‘Waterless Desert’ and I have heard that it is haunted by demons and ghosts.
 Therefore we should be careful.
 Since there may be poison plants and foul water, don’t drink any local water without asking me.”
-In this way they started into the desert.
+In this way, they started into the desert.

-After getting about halfway through, in the same way as with the first caravan, they were met by the water soaked demons in disguise.
+After getting about halfway through, in the same way, as with the first caravan, they were met by the water-soaked demons in disguise.
 They told them the oasis was near and they should throw away their water.
 But the wise merchant saw through them right away.
 He knew it didn’t make sense to have an oasis in a place called ‘Waterless Desert’.
 And besides, these people had bulging red eyes and an aggressive and pushy attitude, so he suspected they might be demons.

-He told them to leave them alone saying, “We are business men who don’t throw away good water before we know where the next is coming from.”
+He told them to leave them alone saying, “We are businessmen who don’t throw away good water before we know where the next is coming from.”
 Then seeing that his own people had doubts, the merchant said to them, “Don’t believe these people,

 who may be demons, until we actually find water.
-The oasis they point to may be just an illusion or a mirage.
+The oasis they point to might be just an illusion or a mirage.
 Have you ever heard of water in this ‘Waterless Desert’?
 Do you feel any rain-wind or see any storm clouds?”
 They all said, “No”, and he continued, “If we believe these strangers and throw away our water, then later we may not have any to drink or cook with – then we will be weak and thirsty and it would be easy for demons to come and rob us, or even eat us up!
 Therefore, until we really find water, do not waste even a drop!”

-The next morning the people ate breakfast, and fed their bullocks well.
+The next morning the people ate breakfast and fed their bullocks well.
 They added to their goods the most valuable things left from the first caravan.
-So they finished their journey very successfully, and returned home safely so that they and their families could enjoy their profits.
+So they finished their journey very successfully and returned home safely so that they and their families could enjoy their profits.